 We left Dublin and began our journey to explore the west coast of Ireland.
 Our trip had been going so well until the very last stop at the Clonmacnoise ruins.

-My pick for this entry is Royksopp/Fever Ray’s collaboration “What Else Is There” because it really sets the tone for the rest of our night.
+My pick for this entry is Royksopp/Fever Ray’s collaboration “What Else Is There” because it really sets the tumultuous tone for our night.

-When the sun rose, I could finally see the landscape around us and I was floored.
+We managed to doze in and out some.
+When the sun started to rise, I could finally see the landscape around us for the first time and I was stunned.

 Not wanting to miss my chance, I went for a walk down the Connemara loop.
 It was peaceful for a while.

 Once again the sky went dark, and rain pelted against me in a stinging wind.
 It was so strong it nearly knocked me over a few times, so I put the camera away and ran to safety.

 We made tea and watched the sky go from blue to black to grey again, which continued for a couple hours.
 It was a total roller coaster, not knowing from one moment to the next what was coming.